Skip to content

 Key Takeaways

-• The book ends with benefit and non-contention rather than conquest
+• The book ends with benefit and non-contention — its two central principles

 This completes the Tao Te Ching — 81 chapters of disciplined paradox.